Rick-Man-God/wiki-official/mac-os-tutorial.md

 ```

-Now download the elastic client by clicking on the green button on the right
+Now download the XEL client by clicking on the green button on the right

 ```text